 DEVELOPMENT OF THE AM BROADCAST BAND

-Much of the early dial confusion and interference resulted from the lack of frequency-control (as tubes warmed up, stations ‘wandered’) and in some cases from the Libertarian desire to move one’s station to a “clear spot on the dial” rather than stay on their assigned (and over-crowded) wavelengths.
-The massive mess finally resulted in stiff Federal legislation.
-And the radios themselves; particular those known as “squealers” had to be replaced en masse.
+Much of the early dial confusion and interference was exacerbated by the lack of frequency-stability (as tubes warmed up, stations ‘wandered’), and in some cases it was the Libertarian desire to move one’s station to a “clear spot on the dial” rather than stay on its assigned wavelength.
+Poor radio design played its part early on; the radios themselves; particular those known as “squealers” had to be replaced en masse.

 This material is provided for use by Educators and Researchers.
 No copyrights or usage rights are implied or granted.